RufaelDev/EventMessageTrackSamples/README.md

 ISO/IEC 23001-18 defines the Event Message Track format.

+This format can be used the carry DASH Event Message in ISO-BMFF tracks, both progressive and segmented.

 This repository contains sample code for converting a list of DASH Event Messages based on ISO/IEC 23009-1 to Event Message Track Samples.